Stuycs-K/final-project-10-qin-tianlang-yap-jonathan/PRESENTATION.md

 You would do this for every byte.\
 ![SubBytes](SubBytes.png)

-The next round is the ShiftRows round.\
+The next action is the ShiftRows action.\
 It takes a 4 by 4 row, and shifts each row to the left by a certain amount:\
 the first row shifts by nothing\
 the second row shifts to the left by 1\